 My son & I have lived here with my mom and dad for over 20 years and i was their caretaker until they passed.
 I had power of attorney for both and I'm on their joint bank account.
 Mom passed away in Dec and dad in Apr.
-My sister wants the courts to kick me and my son out so the property can be sold...
+My sister wants the courts to kick me and my son out so the property...
 Read more »

 I am sorry for your loss and your situation.
 Nothing will happen until a probate is filed for your Dad, since your sister is not yet an owner.
 I would consult with a probate attorney to determine your best options going forward.

 Buyer sent back "initialing" my revisions and accepting the contract dated 3/9/18 at 6:02 pm.
 Buyers now want to back out using 20 days from "effective date" to bail without any reason provision.
-They notified my realtor in writing by email, as required of the contract, of this on 3/28/18.
-They...
+They notified my realtor in writing by email, as required of the contract, of...
 Read more »

 The effective date of the Contract is typically the last date a party signs, unless otherwise specifically stated in the Contract.
 It seems like the cancellation was timely, but you would really need to have the Contract reviewed by an attorney to give you an exact answer.